enaut/pslink/README.md

 1. `pslink generate-env`

     this will generate a `.env` file in the curent directory with the default settings.
 Edit this file to your liking.
 You can however skip this step and provide all the parameters via commandline or environmentvariable.
 It is **not** recommended to provide PSLINK_SECRET with commandline parameters as they can be read by every user on the system.

 2. `pslink migrate-database`

     will create a sqlite database in the location specified.

 3. `pslink create-admin`

     create an initial admin user.
 As the page has no "register" function this is required to do anything usefull.
+The command is interactive so you will be asked the username and password of the new admin user.

 4. `pslink runserver`

     If everything is set up correctly this command will start the service.
+You should now be able to go to your url at [http://localhost/app/] and be presented with a login screen.

 ### Run the service